mrcangye/CondaCommandReference/conda命令参考.md

 | Install Python                       | `conda install python=x.x`                            | X                                                            | X                                                     |
 | Update Python                        | `conda update python`*                                | X                                                            | X                                                     |

-\* `conda activate` only works on conda 4.6 and later versions.
-For conda versions prior to 4.6, type:

-> - Windows: `activate`
-> - Linux and macOS: `source activate`

-\* `conda update python` updates to the most recent in the series, so any Python 2.x would update to the latest 2.x and any Python 3.x to the latest 3.x.